ora0600/confluent-cdc-workshop/README.md

 * Easy integration with fully-managed Source CDC connectors
 * Easy integration with fully-managed Sink connectors
 * Schema Registry for ensuring data compatibility and consistency across systems (Focus AVRO Format)
-* Cloud Services protected with MY-IP and Confluent Cloud Egress IPs Access only
+* Cloud Services protected with MY-IP and Confluent Cloud Egress IPs Access only (only in AWS)
 * Service Account and Role management
 * Confluent Cloud data portal for exploring data products and tagging data products
 * stream processing for transformation, enrichment, masking, De-duplication (Flink Actions) and others
 * Stream Lineage for data pipeline visualization
+* generative AI with openAI Models in Flink SQL

 ## License

-No licenses are required for this workshop.

-* For the **Oracle DB**, we use the [OTN License](https://www.oracle.com/downloads/licenses/standard-license.html).
-In our workshop we use the free Oracle 21c XE Edition.
-* For **Salesforce**, we use a Developer Account which is free of charge.
 * We need a cloud account with an appropriate subscription (**AWS, GCP, or Azure**).
-The costs for this are minimal, as we use storage services, DWH services, and compute services for a few hours.
+The costs for this workshop are minimal, as we use storage services, DWH services, and compute services for a few hours.
 You can try to get a free account with a small budget ([Aws Free Tier Account](https://aws.amazon.com/free/), [GCP Free Account](https://cloud.google.com/free/), [Azure Free Account](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account?icid=azurefreeaccount)).
 But please be aware that Free Account does not mean, everything is for free.
 It is the case that e.g. our Compute shapes in this workshop do not belong to free tier because the shape is not included.
 * A subscription is also required for **Confluent Cloud**, though a demo account can be used.
 Confluent offers $400 for free.
 This is more than enough for our workshop.
 [Confluent Cloud Free Account](https://www.confluent.io/confluent-cloud/tryfree/)
+* For **Salesforce**, we use a Developer Account which is free of charge.
+* For the **Oracle DB**, we use the [OTN License](https://www.oracle.com/downloads/licenses/standard-license.html).
+In our workshop we use the free Oracle 21c XE Edition.
 * **PostgreSQL and MySQL** are used as open-source components.